eficode-academy/oidc-oauth2-katas/authorizing-proxy.md

 helm install client1 oauth2-proxy/oauth2-proxy --values my-values.yaml
 ```

-Finally, you can login through OAuth2 proxy by opening the URL we
+When the OAuth2-proxy and object store PODs are `Running`, access the
-stored in the `OAUTH2_PROXY_EP` environment variable above.
-You should
+URL we stored in the `OAUTH2_PROXY_EP` environment variable
-see something like:
+above.
+First you will see the OAuth2-login page, which looks like
+this:

 > ![OAuth2 proxy login screen](images/oauth2-proxy-login.png)